Herman Raucher

-Herman Raucher (born April 13, 1928) is an American author and screenwriter.
-He is best known for writing the autobiographical screenplay and novel Summer of '42, which became one of the highest-grossing films and one of the best selling novels of the 1970s, respectively.
-He began his writing career during the Golden Age of Television, when he moonlighted as a scriptwriter while working for a Madison Avenue advertising agency.
+Herman Raucher (April 13, 1928 – December 28, 2023) was an American author and screenwriter who penned the autobiographical screenplay and novel Summer of '42, which became one of the highest-grossing films and one of the best selling novels of the 1970s.
+Raucher began his writing career during the Golden Age of Television, when he moonlighted as a scriptwriter while working for a Madison Avenue advertising agency.
 He effectively retired from writing in the 1980s after a number of projects failed to come to fruition, though his books remain in print and a remake of one of his films, Sweet November, was produced in 2001.

 Life and career

-Raucher was born in Brooklyn, New York, the son of Sophie (Weinshank) and Benjamin Brooks Raucher.
+Herman Raucher was born in Brooklyn, New York, on April 13, 1928, the son of Sophie (Weinshank) and Benjamin Brooks Raucher.
 His father was a World War I veteran whom Raucher recalled as having a bayonet wound across his forehead.
 The family's financial situation fluctuated according to the success of the elder Raucher's career.
 During more profitable years, the family vacationed on Nantucket.
 During one such trip, when he was fourteen, Raucher developed a friendship with an older woman he identified as "Dorothy", whose husband was fighting in Europe, an event which formed the basis for Summer of '42.
 During this time, Raucher's best friend was a boy named Oscar "Oscy" Seltzer, who became a United States Army medic and who died during the Korean War while tending to a wounded soldier.

 After graduating from high school, Raucher attended New York University, where he studied advertising and worked as a cartoonist for $38 per week, drawing comic strips.
 After graduating he became an office boy at 20th Century Fox and eventually worked his way into advertising; Raucher was known for his hobby of writing plays, which several ad executives believed to be the mark of a creative genius.
 Raucher proved successful as an ad man, and was part of the advertising team that developed the ad campaign for the opening of Disneyland.

 While working as an ad executive, Raucher simultaneously pursued a writing career, and several of his plays were successfully staged on Broadway, including Harold, one of the earliest plays to feature Anthony Perkins.
 Raucher also wrote for television, with short plays being featured as segments on a number of variety shows.
 A film agent saw a preliminary draft of the script for Raucher's play Sweet November and helped Raucher negotiate a sale of the script to Warner Brothers.
-While working on Sweet November, Raucher befriended Anthony Newley, with whom he shared a lifelong friendship; Newley later became the godfather to Raucher's youngest daughter.
+While working on Sweet November, Raucher befriended Anthony Newley, with whom he shared a lifelong friendship.
 Following the success of Sweet November, Raucher helped Newley co-write Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?, which became a cult film.